TBD54566975/did-dht/spec/registry/spec.md

 ### Gateways

 As an **OPTIONAL** feature of the DID DHT Method, Gateway operators have the opportunity to make their [gateways](../index.html#gateways) discoverable.
 This serves as a registry for such gateways.

-Gateways ****MUST**** specify the source of their `HASH` value, and the mechanism by which their gateway(s) can be discovered.
+Gateways ****MUST**** specify the source of their `HASH` value and the mechanism by which their gateway(s) can be discovered.

 #### Bitcoin Anchored Gateways

-Bitcoin is used as a gateway discovery mechanism.
-By crawling the Bitcoin blockchain, one can discover gateways that are considered to be active.
-To be considered an active gateway, you ****MUST**** follow the steps outlined below, in order to have an active timelock, which acts as a proof-of-legitimacy for the gateway.
+The Bitcoin network serves as a mechanism for discovering gateways.
+By scanning the Bitcoin blockchain, active gateways can be identified.
+To be considered an active gateway, you ****MUST*** follow the steps outlined below.
+These steps ensure the maintenance of an active timelock, which serves as a proof-of-legitimacy for the gateway.

 1. Generate a relative [[ref:timelock]] transaction for the Bitcoin blockchain with the following attributes:
     - Set the lock duration to 1000